SovnSkyrim/QWEST/README.md

 7. Click the Go/Begin button.
 8. Wait for Wabbajack to finish.

+Depending on hardware, the installation time may vary.
+As this is aimed at very low specs, expect it to take like 8h or more to complete.
+Leaving it over-night is recommended.
+Support queries where Wabbajack has not yet failed will not be taken into account.

 ### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you lose no progress.